 - How many hours a day oxygen should be used.

 When you get a prescription for oxygen, you will need to choose an oxygen supplier.
 If you’re prescribed oxygen at a health care provider’s office, someone on staff will show you a list of suppliers to choose from in your community.
+(In some areas, there is only one provider available.)
 They will check with Medicare or your insurance provider to see if these payers have contracts with specific suppliers.
 If you don’t have insurance that covers the entire cost of your oxygen, ask the supplier if they have a patient assistance program.

 If you’re a patient in the hospital and are told you need to start oxygen therapy, ask a medical social worker for help.
 He or she can tell you about your options before you commit to a supplier that will serve you at home.